-Your boat has nine (9) 10 inch cleats, one located in the anchor locker, two located at the bow (P&S), two located amidship (P&S), two located in the aft cockpit under the gunwale (P&S) and two at the stern (P&S) (See fig. 2.44.1).
+Your boat has nine (9) 10 inch cleats, one located in the anchor locker, two located at the bow (P&S), two located amidship under the gunnel (P&S), two located in the aft cockpit under the gunnel (P&S) and two at the stern (P&S).
 The cleats are used to secure the boat to the dock.
 While loading/unloading or mooring, please learn the proper way to secure the boat and how best to use the mooring points of your boat.